 Don’t ask for additional personal items like furniture, pool table, or the washer and dryer to be included in the sale, unless they are listed on the MLS as something the seller plans to leave behind.

 - Send a personal letter or note to the seller along with your offer

 Sellers are often emotionally attached to their home.
 They have built a life within those walls – holidays, dinners, family events, children, pets, and more.
 They often say things like: I hope a young family buys this home and has as much fun here as we have had over the past 30 years.

 Make it difficult for them to say no. It doesn’t cost anything and we have represented sellers who selected a lower offer, just because a letter pulled at their heartstrings.
 Here are some examples of things we have seen in letters:

 - We can’t wait to bring our new baby home to this nursery!

-- We will take great care with the annual flowers you have in the front yard!
+- We will take great care with the perennial flowers you have in the front yard!

 - This home is perfect for when our entire family gets together each summer!